aterual/aterual.github.io/aboutme.md

 subtitle: A brief personal description about me
 ---

-My name is Laura Malaguilla, I am from Barcelona and I am addicted to improving myself in any area.
+My name is Laura Malaguilla.
+I am 22 years old, I am from Barcelona and I am addicted to improving myself in any area.
 Have a look at my background below!

 ### Education
-- Bachelor's Degree in Bioinformatics at ESCI-UPF(2020 - 2024)
+- Bachelor's Degree in Bioinformatics at ESCI-UPF (2020 - 2024)
 - Master in Health Data Science at URV (2024 - 2026)

 ### Experience